VisH317/hashedtokens-assignment/Q4/fourier.md

    * Example: data compression, only need to store important frequencies to keep a representation of something
  * Overall use: instead of analyzing change over time in a function, we can analyze components of a function and how they add up to make the whole, in other words identify causes of a specific function output!

+**Intuitive Understanding of the Fourier Transform equation:**
+ * Input => the frequency, output => a rotation (provided by a vector, with the magnitude being the amplitude of the sine curve and the argument being the phase shift)
+ * equation: infinite integral over time(function * e ^ (i * 2pi * frequency * time))
+ * Representation:
+   * the e part = sets the rotational frequency and scales the function based on that
+   * When summing over => getting the average value of the sine function after looping across the whole function
+ * In the integral => summing will cancel out other frequencies and will only leave the starting vector after everything cancels
+ * starting vector - represents rotation in a circle with phase shift and amplitude

 **Concepts:**
  * starts with a Fourier series - a way of representing periodic (repeating) functions through a bunch of sine and cosine functions
    * shows that any periodic function can be created by adding sine and cosine functions with specific coefficients